michaelgrohs/dev_patt_cond_bpm/README.md

 The file "DevPatterns.ipynb" contains all code used to implement and evaluate the proposed approach.
 The function "discover_patterns" executes the full approach whereas the function "discover_patterns_wo_cf" executes the approach without adjusting the cost function.

 The folder "Evaluation" contains all evaluation results displayed in the paper.
-This folder contains all event logs and to-be models.
+This folder contains all event logs, to-be models, and resources to reproduce the benchmark.

 # Details on function findEquivSeq
 As mentioned in the paper, we give more details on the function findEquivSeq, which checks whether a projection of the inverse moves of a sequence seq<sub>1</sub> can be detected in a candidate sequence seq'<sub>3</sub>.
 If so, it returns this projection seq<sub>3</sub> and an empty sequence otherwise.
 The functions' logic is illustrated below.